 - 529 Plan: Tax-advantaged savings plan designed to encourage saving for future college expenses.
-Path2College is Georgia's 529 plan. - COA (Cost of Attendance): Total cost of attending a college or university, including tuition, room and board, books, lab fees, transportation and basic living expenses. - Contributor: Any individual required to provide signature and consent on the FAFSA form, including the student; the student's spouse; a biological or adoptive parent; or the parent's spouse (stepparent). - FAFSA (Free Application for Federal Student Aid): Filling out a FAFSA is the first step in the financial aid process.
+Path2College is Georgia's 529 plan. - COA (Cost of Attendance): Total cost of attending a college or university, including tuition, room and board, books, lab fees, transportation and basic living expenses. - EFC (Expected Family Contribution): Number used to determine your eligibility for federal student financial aid.
+EFC is determined by the financial information you provide on your FAFSA, the application for federal student aid.
+Your EFC is reported to you on your Student Aid Report (SAR). - FAFSA (Free Application for Federal Student Aid): Filling out a FAFSA is the first step in the financial aid process.
 To be eligible to receive federal financial aid, a student must complete a FAFSA. - FSA ID: Provides access to Federal Student Aid's online systems and can serve as your legal signature.
 You must have an FSA ID to complete the FAFSA. - Grant: Money given to students for their education that does not typically have to be repaid.
 Often based on need, grants may come from federal or state programs, or sometimes from private charitable organizations. - HOPE GPA: Your HOPE GPA determines if you are academically eligible for the HOPE or Zell Miller Scholarship.
 It includes only grades earned in core subjects - English, math, science, social studies and foreign language.
 You can check your HOPE GPA beginning in 10th grade through your My GAfutures account. - Merit-based: Financial aid based on academic, athletic or some other type of achievement. - Need-based: Need-based financial aid is reserved for low-income students. - Pell Grant: Federal program that provides need-based educational grants for lowincome students.
-Pell Grants do not typically have to be repaid. - SAI (Student Aid Index): A calculation of the amount of need-based financial aid a student is eligible to receive. - SAR (Student Aid Report): Your SAR summarizes the information entered on your FAFSA form and shows the amount of your EFC.
+Pell Grants do not typically have to be repaid. - SAR (Student Aid Report): Your SAR summarizes the information entered on your FAFSA form and shows the amount of your EFC.

-Visit the College Planning section of GAfutures

-for additional information on preparing for college.
+Visit the College Planning section of GA futures for additional information on preparing for college.